Microconsole: Origins

+Home-made Devices

+Raspberry Pi has become a popular alternative platform for home-made microconsoles due to its low cost and ability to emulate retro gaming consoles.
+While homebrew software for the Raspberry Pi can be made by anyone, users can install a complete emulation package, such as RetroArch or RetroPie.

 Reception

 Gamasutra called Ouya, GameStick, and GamePop "console alternatives" that represent "a potential new market space for developers".
 Tadhg Kelly, writing for Edge, called 2013 "the year of the microconsole", citing less consumer need for traditional console power, the low price of microconsole manufacture, increased system compatibility for easier game development, and more developer freedom from console business interests.
 Microconsole promises of a less restrictive platform are expected to empower independent game developers.
 Kelly referred to the "deliberately small" microconsoles as "the netbooks of the console world", not intended to compete with big video game consoles.
 Other reviewers called the microconsoles competitors, though not a threat, and referred to a crowded "non-traditional console space" as a disadvantage.
 Kelly added that Ouya is heavily focused on the early adopter audience and its interests, and that Ouya's "natural advantage" of price has not been communicated effectively.
 Edge questioned possibilities of microconsole success due to competition within the field as well as from Nintendo, Sony, and Microsoft's new consoles.

 The pre-release Ouya was panned by early reviewers.
 The Verge called it unfinished, and in a later review, Eurogamer questioned why consumers would purchase a console that duplicated the functionality of smartphones they already had.

 The video game industry saw Apple's Apple TV as potential microconsole competition due to the company's experience in the mobile games market.
 Polygon reported in January 2013 that the Apple TV "continue[d] to be dangerously close to upending the mobile gaming space" and speculated that an Apple TV App Store could spark "a rush of games to the television".
-As of 2022, no such rush has manifested.